 In general, if the point you start with is far from the origin, it is more likely to be a bad number.
 Our first guess might be that if you start out a certain distance or more from the origin, you are bad, but within that distance you are good.
 In this case, the set of all the good points is a circle.

 But a few test cases shows this not to be true.
-While there are some large circles of which we can say all points outside the circle are bad, and there are some small circles of which we can say that all circles inside are good, any time we try out a good candidate circle for our magic border, we find that there are some points inside the circle that are bad, but other points outside of it that are good.
+While there are some large circles of which we can say all points outside the circle are bad, and there are some small circles of which we can say that all points inside are good, any time we try out a good candidate circle for our magic border, we find that there are some points inside the circle that are bad, but other points outside of it that are good.
 That is, some good points are farther out than some bad points.

 To see this, let's try out the points exactly 1 away from the origin in all four directions.